oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The OCID of the Key Management key to assign as the master encryption key for the boot volume.</div>
+                                            <div>The OCID of the Vault service key to assign as the master encryption key for the boot volume.</div>
                                             <div>Applicable when source_type is &#x27;image&#x27;</div>
                                                         </td>
             </tr>